The 470 is Schwinn’s most advanced elliptical machine and for the price, it comes with some very pleasant surprises.

 - 90 days labor

-I warned you Schwinn falls short in the warranty department.
-There’s really no sugar coating it- this is a pretty awful warranty, even for a budget elliptical.
+I warned you Schwinn falls a little short in the warranty department.

-We should see a lifetime guarantee on the frame and 1 year on labor.
-Three years on parts would be better, but 2 years isn’t crazy for an elliptical in this price range.
+I’d like to see a lifetime guarantee on the frame and 1 year on labor.
+Three years on parts would be better, but 2 years is decent for an elliptical in this price range.

 Overall, this warranty could be much better.